-Pereira, who is also VP student affairs at Laurier’s Students’ Union, said OUSA works towards creating evidence-based policy in consultation with students.
+Pereira, who is the Laurier Students’ Union VP: University Affairs, said OUSA works towards creating evidence-based policy in consultation with students.

 “We use those papers and our recommendations to advocate and lobby towards the provincial government for changes.
 So, the sexual gender-based violence policy is one example of a success that has received from our recommendations.”